 - Choose a clinic and treatment: Once you’ve selected a clinic, pick the desired date and time to submit your reservation request.
 The app will display the available appointment times for that clinic, making it easy to plan your schedule.

 BeautsGO’s greatest strengths are its transparent pricing, comprehensive Chinese-language support, and high reservation success rate.
 All clinics listed on the platform have been thoroughly verified, so you don’t have to worry about encountering unlicensed beauty institutions.
-Additionally, the platform offers a membership points shop and exclusive discount promotions, and regular customers can enjoy additional benefits when making repeat purchases.
+Additionally, the platform offers a membership points store and exclusive discount promotions, and regular customers can enjoy additional benefits when making repeat purchases.

 Method 2: Book through the official LINE account